karatelabs/karate/README.md

 When method get
 Then status 200
 ```
 It is worth pointing out that JSON is a 'first class citizen' of the syntax such that you can express payload and expected data without having to use double-quotes and without having to enclose JSON field names in quotes.
-There is no need to 'escape' characters like you would have had to in Java.
+There is no need to 'escape' characters like you would have had to in Java or other programming languages.

 And you don't need to create Java objects (or POJO-s) for any of the payloads that you need to work with.